mralexhay/mralexhay.github.io/_posts/tutorials/2020-10-23-adding-shortcuts-to-an-app-4.md

 You'll also be able to add a string in a 'note' parameter to demonstrate how you can pass data *into* your app from Shortcuts.

-Firstly, let's add a new intent call `ShowPerson` to our `IntentDefinition` file.
+Firstly, let's add a new intent called `ViewPerson` to our `IntentDefinition` file.

 We'll add two parameters.
 The first is `person`, which will let us pick from the array of people saved in our app (using the visual list API).